-- attend play sessions- this way your baby will have a chance to be around other children and see how fun it can be.
-You will still need to be close to her, especially in the beginning but the more often you go, the better.
-With time, when it becomes a routine for both of you, she may stop paying attention if you’re always next to her and that’s already a step forward.
+- attend play sessions or organize play dates – this way your baby will have a chance to be around other children and see how fun it can be.
+You will still need to be close to her, especially in the beginning but the more often you do it, the better.
+With time, when it becomes a routine for both of you, she may start leaving her comfort zone and stop paying attention if you’re always next to her (and that’s already a big progress, yaay!).

 - if you’re hiring a nanny, make sure she spends time with you and your baby for a couple of days so your little one can get used to that person.